maniaclab/maniaclab.github.io/README.md

 ## Editing History Timeline

-To edit the content on the history timeline, you may add/edit the content located in `/_data/changelog.yml` using the following format:
+To edit the content on the history timeline, you may add/edit the content located in `/_data/changelog.yml` or [here](https://github.com/maniaclab/maniaclab.github.io/blob/master/_data/changelog.yml) using the following format:

 ```YAML
 - title: Maniac Lab